Getting Married In The Military

 Timing can be important in a military marriage.
 If you have PCS (Permanent Change of Station) orders and get married before you actually make the move, you can have your spouse added to your orders and the military will pay for the relocation of your spouse and her property (furniture and such).
 However, if you report to your new duty assignment first, and then get married, you will have to pay for the relocation of your spouse out of your own pocket.

-A: Yes.
 The point of contact is the chaplain's office.
 Each military base has one (or more) chapels that are used for religious services.
 One can get married in a base chapel, just as one can get married in a church off-base.
 Base chaplains offer a complete variety of marriage choices, including religious (almost any denomination), non-religious, casual, civilian-formal, and military-formal.

-A: If the wedding is conducted by a military chaplain, there is never a fee.
+If the wedding is conducted by a military chaplain, there is never a fee.
 By regulation, chaplains cannot directly accept donations.

-A: The military formal wedding would entail the following: An officer or enlisted personnel in the bridal party wear uniforms in accordance with the formality of the wedding and seasonal uniform regulations.
+The military formal wedding would entail the following: An officer or enlisted personnel in the bridal party wear uniforms in accordance with the formality of the wedding and seasonal uniform regulations.
 For commissioned officers, evening dress uniform is the same as civilian white tie and tails.
-The Dinner or mess dress uniform is equivalent to civilian "black tie" requirements.
+The dinner or mess dress uniform is equivalent to civilian "black tie" requirements.
 The choice to attend the wedding in uniform as a military guest is optional.

 In the case of non-commissioned officers and other enlisted, dress blues or Army green uniforms may be worn at formal or informal weddings.
 A female military member (officer or enlisted) may wear a traditional bridal gown, or she may be married in uniform.
 A boutonniere is never worn with the uniform.

-A: The "Arch of Sabres" is usually part of a military formal wedding.
+The "Arch of Sabres" is usually part of a military formal wedding.
 The arch of swords takes place immediately following the ceremony, preferably when the couple leaves the chapel or church, on the steps or walk out of the chapel.
 However, these sword bearers are your responsibility to gather and can be members of the family, friends, or groomsmen in the wedding.
 The military does not provide these members at weddings.

-A: There's one primary difference, and that's in the area of housing benefits allowed after the marriage, rather than actual marriage procedures.
+There's one primary difference, and that's in the area of housing benefits allowed after the marriage, rather than actual marriage procedures.

 There are two basic types of housing allowance (monetary allowance paid to military members who live off base): Single allowance, and "with dependent" allowance.
 Usually, single (non-married) military members who are allowed to live off base receive the single allowance.
 Those who have dependents (civilian spouse and/or children) receive a larger allowance called the "with dependent" allowance.